My Intervention in the book "CARAUMA" by Bertrand Meunièr…

 The book traveled to Mexico, Argentina, Peru, the United States, the Dominican Republic, Colombia, Santiago, Quilpué, Casablanca, Viña del Mar, Valparaíso, and Playa Ancha.
 Sixteen learning communities worked for 6 months on the collective intervention of the same book.
 Methodologies that arise from dialogue, agreement, consent in the aesthetic, the poetic, and the political-philosophic to end in a collaborative authorial visual coexistence.

-More than 45 copies are part of our collection of Photo Books Maquettes that will be safeguarded in our Library Casa Espacio Imagen Salvaje FIFV. *Bertrand Meunier was a resident of FIFV 2014 where, by socio-political decision, he explored the out-of-frame of Valparaíso and walked along the edges of the city of Valparaíso in Curauma, a model of progress that he criticizes in his visual narrative and the text by Jerome Baschet "Dehumanization of a World" that accompanies it.
+More than 45 copies are part of the collection of Photo Books Maquettes that will be safeguarded in the Library Casa Espacio Imagen Salvaje FIFV. *Bertrand Meunier was a resident of FIFV 2014 where, by socio-political decision, he explored the out-of-frame of Valparaíso and walked along the edges of the city of Valparaíso in Curauma, a model of progress that he criticizes in his visual narrative and the text by Jerome Baschet "Dehumanization of a World" that accompanies it.